Hero Image

 Green landscapes

-• Remove or move combustible materials from your exits e.g., jute door mats, wood planters, furniture etc.
+• Remove combustible materials such as jute door mats, wood planters and furniture, etc. from your exits.

 • Replace wood gates, arbors, or trellises near exit routes with metal.

-• Have evacuation signs ready to post at home exits in the event you must evacuate.
-This alerts fire personnel that you have left the property.
-(Check with your local fire department for signs.)
+• Have evacuation signs ready to post at home exits.
+These signs will inform fire personnel that you have left the property.
+Check with your local fire department for signs.

 JUNE: Clean up Zone Zero - Within 5 Feet of Your Home